AnubhavSolanki/black_duck_mcp/README.md

 You: What are the details of CVE-2023-12345?

+You: Can I fix CVE-2023-12345 by upgrading the component?

 You: Mark CVE-2023-12345 as NOT_VULNERABLE because we don't use that code path
 ```